Packaging innovation

 Reducing plastics

 We're working to reduce our use of plastic for easily recyclable alternatives.
-We are also working on innovations and solutions to avoid single-use plastics.
+We're also working on innovations and solutions to avoid single-use plastics.

 Explore global highlights